azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Implemented Logistic Regression to do the EEG real-time data analysis.
   * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

-* Ultrasonic Imaging Lab Project
-  * Designed a novel pulse compression scheme using spatial match filters and improved SNR by 15 dB
-  * Implemented and optimized beamformers with high SNR by using array signal processing techniques
-  * Used Image Quality Metrics to evaluate the performance of signal processing for ultrasound imaging.

 * Translation System Design for Hospital
-   * Developed a neural machine translation system based on neural network architecture Transformer.
+  *	Designed an application to translate English-Chinese translation system for Hospital, construct the front-end for the   system using Bootstap and Node.js.
+  *	Built a relational database and handled queries through Object Relational Models with Python.
+  *	Used Neural Network Architecture Transformer to develop a Neural Machine Translation system.
-   * Collected and preprocessed training data by Truecasing, Tokenization, and Normalization.
+  *	Collected and preprocessed training data by Tokenization and Normalization.
-   * Improved translation system performance by 4.5 BLEU score through Fine-tuning, Back-translation, Model Ensembling, and        Reranking.
+  *	Improved translation system performance by 0.76 BLEU score through Fine-tuning, Back translation and Reranking.
-   * Used Postman to do API testing, prepared analysis report by drawing comparisons between competing products such as Google      Translate, Youdao Translate.
+  *	Used Postman to do API testing, prepared analysis report by drawing comparisons between other Translation systems.
-   * Designed a web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap
-   * Built a relational database and handled queries through Object Relational Models with SQLAlchemy and Python.
-   * Created REST APIs to handle database requests and conducted unit test with Python Unit-test framework.
-   * Achieved 30% data preparation time reducton for future data science projects by generating accurate analyte groupings.

 * Course Assignments in ECE 6337: Electricity Market